sakshamsri4/next_gen_udyam/docs/activity_log.md

     - Create responsive designs that work well on different screen sizes
     - Follow CRED design principles for consistent user experience
     - Document implementation details for future reference

+## [2024-08-02]
+- Implemented Saved Jobs Screen (Phase 6 of Third-Party Integration):
+  - **Implementation Details**:
+    - Enhanced SavedJobsView with drawer menu integration:
+      - Added CustomDrawer widget to the Scaffold
+      - Integrated with NavigationController for drawer control
+      - Added drawer toggle button to the AppBar
+      - Ensured consistent navigation experience with other screens
+    - Improved UI with CRED design principles:
+      - Enhanced empty state with better typography and styling
+      - Improved error state with proper error messaging
+      - Added custom styling for job cards
+      - Used Google Fonts for consistent typography
+    - Implemented responsive design for different screen sizes:
+      - Added grid view for tablet and larger screens
+      - Maintained list view for mobile screens
+      - Used LayoutBuilder to adapt to different screen widths
+      - Implemented proper spacing and sizing for all screen sizes
+    - Enhanced user experience:
+      - Improved empty state messaging with clear call-to-action
+      - Added proper error handling with retry functionality
+      - Ensured smooth animations and transitions
+      - Maintained consistent styling with other screens
+    - Updated activity log to mark Phase 6 as completed

+  - **Benefits**:
+    - Completed a critical feature for job seekers
+    - Improved user experience with responsive design
+    - Enhanced visual appeal with CRED design principles
+    - Consistent navigation experience with other screens
+    - Better error handling and user feedback

+  - **Lessons Learned**:
+    - Use LayoutBuilder for responsive designs that adapt to different screen sizes
+    - Provide clear guidance in empty states to help users understand how to use features
+    - Maintain consistent styling across related screens for a cohesive experience
+    - Integrate navigation elements consistently across all screens
+    - Document implementation details for future reference